project-rig/rig/docs/source/circuit_sim_tutorial/01_hello_world/README.rst

 Note that we take the hostname/IP of the board as a command-line argument to avoid hard-coding it into our script.

-Next to boot the machine we use the :py:meth:`~rig.machine_control.MachineController.boot` method.
+To boot the machine we use the :py:meth:`~rig.machine_control.MachineController.boot` method.
 If the machine is already booted, this command does nothing.